 Due to the sensitive nature of planned giving, Covenant Foundation recommends to ensure that your generosity is aligned with your giving and financial goals, you consult with legal and financial advisors.

 Bequests are the most common form of planned giving we work with.
 There are three types of bequests: specific bequests, in which the donor gives a specific dollar amount or specific property, such as art, real estate, or stocks; residual bequest, which give the charity the remainder of the estate after taxes, expenses and other bequests; and contingent bequests, which are contingent on another event, such as the death of a beneficiary.
 Making a bequest to Covenant Foundation requires writing your wish to make the gift into your will.

 Endowment gifts involve a transfer of money or property, usually with the stipulation that it be invested and the principal remaining intact to provide for long term and continual impact.

-If you have any further questions pertaining to planned giving, please contact our Vice President of Philanthropy at 780.342.8576 or at email@example.com.
+If you have any further questions pertaining to planned giving, please contact Katherine Captain, Vice-President of Philanthropy, at 780.722.4491 or at firstname.lastname@example.org.